 If you’re buying an artificial tree, the general advice is that you need to use it for at least 11 years to offset the oil the plastic is made from, according to the Carbon Trust.
 However, most of us only keep them for an average of four years.

-For more ideas read our Sustainable Christmas Trees article
+For more information and links read our Sustainable Christmas Trees article

 SUSTAINABLE CHRISTMAS GIFT IDEAS